metacodi/precode/src/README.md

 // pull off the typechecker instance from our program const checker = program.getTypeChecker();

-// get our models.ts source file AST const source = program.getSourceFile(fileName);
+// get our model.ts source file AST const source = program.getSourceFile(fileName);

 // visit each node in the root AST and log its kind